rain305f/rain305f.github.io/_pages/includes/intro.md

 # ✨ About me
-Bonjour, I am currently a master student at the School of Electronic and Computer Engineering, [Peking University](https://www.pku.edu.cn/), advised by [Prof. Li Yuan](https://yuanli2333.github.io/) and [Prof. Jie Chen](https://scholar.google.fi/citations?user=ZAZFfwwAAAAJ&hl=en).
+Bonjour, I am currently a master student at the School of Electronic and Computer Engineering, [Peking University](https://www.pku.edu.cn/), advised by [Prof. Jie Chen](https://scholar.google.fi/citations?user=ZAZFfwwAAAAJ&hl=en).
 Before this, I received a B.S. degree from the College of Computer Science (Elite Class), in [Jilin University](https://www.jlu.edu.cn/), in 2022.

 My research interests are Trustworthy AI, especially:
 - (a) Foundation Model (e.g. LLM/LMM) Safety